fcbeyer/baseball-stats-app/README.md

 This is an app to display baseball stats for a pre-determined set of data.
 The ability to add more data exists as well

-Things you may want to cover:
+A deployed version of this app exists in Heroku: https://rocketball.herokuapp.com/

+FYI for anyone wanting to clone:

-* Uses Ruby 2.4 and Rails 5.1
+* Built using Ruby 2.4 and Rails 5.1

 * Requires postgresql for dev/test/prod development